JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGdiPlus.md

 #### Remarks

-Because the FreeBasic 32-bit headers don't define the GDI+ **ColorMap** structure ad use the GDI **ColorMap** one, that has different member names, there is a conflict.
+Because the FreeBasic 32-bit headers don't define the GDI+ **ColorMap** structure and use the GDI **ColorMap** one, that has different member names, there is a conflict.
 To solve it, I have defined an union that can be used to replace **ColorMap** in both 32 and 64-bit.

 ```
 UNION GDIP_COLORMAP